Cannabis enthusiast and student of the art of solventless extraction

 Freeze dryers utilize the process of sublimation to remove moisture from wet bubble hash.
 Freeze dryers don’t rely on natural air exchange to evaporate water, therefore the grinding and breaking-down of fresh wet hash before drying isn’t necessary.
 Freshly extracted hash can go directly from the ice water filter bags and into the freeze dryer.

-By skipping the microplaning or sieving process we can better protect the delicate trichome membranes that surround all our desirable cannabis compounds.
+We can better protect the delicate trichome membranes that surround all our desirable cannabis compounds by skipping the microplaning or sieving process.
 The objective is to avoid bursting trichomes as much as possible throughout the hash making and drying process, and freeze dryers give us a leading edge in this regard.

 Preparation for freeze drying involves simply spreading the wet hash into a very thin and even layer over a parchment paper-lined tray.
 Then, we need to think about three variables before placing the hash in the freeze dryer: freezer time, drying time, and shelf temperature.